mohaminemed/ABC-DFL/README.md

 # ABC-DFL

-Welcome to the **ABC-DFL** project — a decentralized and resilient framework for federated learning in dynamic environments.
+Welcome to the **ABC-DFL** project — a clustered, decentralized, and resilient framework for federated learning in dynamic environments.
 This repository includes:

-- ✅ Implementation of the **FLECA** filtering and aggregation mechanism
+- ✅ Implementation of the **FLECA** filtering and aggregation protocol
 - ✅ Smart contracts for trust and coordination
 - ✅ Benchmark tests for performance evaluation

+For Oracles and L2 integration, check our [AutoDFL](https://github.com/meryemmalakdif/AutoDFL) repository.

 ---

 ## 🧠 What is ABC-DFL?

-**ABC-DFL** (Adaptive Blockchain-Connected Decentralized Federated Learning) is a framework designed to secure and scale federated learning across Electric Vehicles (EVs) and Charging Stations (CSs).
-It tackles **model poisoning attacks** using a robust and fully decentralized validation mechanism.
+**ABC-DFL** (A Byzantine-Robust Clustered Decentralized Federated Learning Framework for Secure and Efficient EV Battery Data Management) is a framework designed to securely and efficiently manage federated learning tasks across clustered and dynamic networks of Electric Vehicles (EVs) and Charging Stations (CSs).
+It tackles **model poisoning attacks** using a robust decentralized aggregation mechanism.

 ---